If there’s something that has taken the entire world by storm it’s Takoyaki—Japan’s Takoyaki.

 If you don’t feel like making your own dough and batter from scratch, you can buy ready-made mixes on Amazon.

 Try this Otafuku Takoyaki Mix that feeds 4 people.
-This kit contains flour mix, tempura squid, dry
+This kit contains flour mix, tempura squid, dry ginger, and seaweed powder for a delicious dough.

 [lasso ref=”takoyaki-batter-mix” id=”6518″ rel=”takoyaki-batter-mix” link_id=”7916″]